Terms and Definitions: M

 love triangle to mock and mirror the love triangle in the Knight's

-earlier narrative, or the way Aeneas's attempt to hug Creüsa's
+earlier narrative, or the three daily hunts that mirror the tactics of the bedroom seduction in Sir Gawain and the Green Knight, or the way Aeneas's attempt to hug Creüsa's

 ghost thrice mirrors his attempt to embrace the ghost of his